- Manual references

 Surprisingly it passed self-test just fine.
 Artifact calibration ACAL ALL also went OK, so there is high chance of good condition at least in A1 PCBA.
 Funny enough, I would rather prefer this board to be faulty than A3, as it’s relatively easy to fix, while with bad U180 hybrid not much we can do.

-Next would be test with DCV signal, to make sure it’s all good and stable, before making conclusions on A1.
+Next would be test stability of 10 VDC signal, to make sure it’s all good and stable, before making conclusions on A1.

 Day 6-9: New A3 installation and initial tests

-After several weeks replacement A3 finally was acquired.
+After several weeks of wait, brand new replacement A3 finally arrived.
 There are multiple revisions of A3 board assembly in 3458A units over its 28 years of lifetime.

 It’s very recent, according to date codes on ICs made in week 16 year 2016, with most of opamps and logic ICs made in 2015.
 As Keysight running into more and more difficulties to replace old obsolete parts, they were forced to design patch PCB with P/N 03458-26550 with ALTERA CPLD (RTL code 03458-85550) to replace gate array ASIC with digital logic of A/D converter.